Robbie Katter: Personal life

 Katter is married to Daisy (née Hatfield), a former journalist.
 They met when Daisy was working for WIN Television in Townsville on an assignment to interview him.
-They have three children, Peaches Grace Hatfield Katter, born 2020, Rosie Elizabeth Frances Hatfield Katter, born 2021, Georgina Isabella Hatfield Katter, born 2023.
-As of August 2025, Daisy is pregnant with their fourth child, due in December.
+They have four daughters, born in 2020, 2021, 2023 and 2025.

-In 2018, Katter gained a pilot license, a four-year process which Katter taught himself.
+In 2018, Katter gained a pilot licence, a four-year process during which Katter taught himself.
 He stated that it was necessary to properly represent his large rural electorate, with his home in Mount Isa and electorate office in Charters Towers being 800 kilometres apart.
-In May 2023, Katter damaged his 1985 Mooney M20 plane by making an upside-down landing at Mount Isa Airport.
+In May 2023, Katter damaged his 1985 Mooney M20 plane by landing without lowering the landing gear at Mount Isa Airport.
 Katter was unhurt in the incident.
 In August 2025, Katter again crash landed his 1985 plane at Mount Isa Airport, accidentally barrel-rolling his plane on approach to the airport's runaway.
 His wife Daisy, pregnant with his fourth child, and his parliamentary chief of staff Cameron Parker, were aboard the plane with Katter, but all passengers were uninjured.